 4. Results, discussion and conclusion: Is there a clear and credible presentation of analytical findings, discussion informed by previous research and theory, and endpoints in the form of conclusions?
 Are possible relevant consequences for mathematics teaching presented?

 5. Critical perspective on the work: Is there a critical discussion of limitations and strengths; for example relationships between research questions, analytical findings and choice of methods?

-6. Structure, consistence and language: Is there internal consistence between the different parts of the thesis, is there a clear and visible structure and language, are the formal guidelines for the structure of the thesis followed in according with the desorption on: scope and layout.
+6. Structure, consistence and language: Is there internal consistence between the different parts of the thesis, is there a clear and visible structure and language, are the formal guidelines for the structure of the thesis followed in according with the desorption in M-MAT in Canvas.

 Link between items for assessment and the national grade descriptions of master theses.

 In the generic national grade descriptions of Master's theses, each grade is described with five indents where the first indent is a qualitative overall description of the work.
 Below is the five indents for the grade A presented.
 To simplify the reference to each indent, they are in the below overview labelled i), ii), iii), iv) and v):

 i) An outstanding thesis which clearly demonstrates a talent for research and/or originality, in a national perspective.

 ii) The candidate has very good insight into the scientific theory and methods in his/her field and has demonstrated scientific knowledge at a very high level.
 The objectives of the thesis are well defined a nd easy to understand.